peter88213/novxlib-docs/source/_characters.rst

 This attribute is required.
 A character ID consists of the character prefix **cr** and a number.
-The IDs are separated by spaces.
+Multiple IDs are separated by spaces.